eag1etron/eag1etron/README.md

 - 👋 Hi, I’m @eag1etron
 - 👀 I’m interested in: front-end web developer position.
-- 🌱 I’m currently learning: Xubuntu, HTML, CSS, Javascript, VS Code, and GitHub.
+- 🌱 I’m currently learning: HTML, CSS, Javascript, VS Code, GitHub, and Linux.
 - 💞️ I’m looking to collaborate on: any project as junior coder.
 - 📫 How to reach me: paul@hpware.com